Trends in Global Affairs Canada’s Partnerships with CSOs

 2014/15: $175 million

-Declining value of disbursements from Partnerships Branch These recent declining disbursements from Partnerships for Development Innovation Branch are part of a longer trend in the value of disbursements for CSOs from the Branch whose mandate has been exclusively focused on CSO partnerships.
-Even in 2000/01 the value of these disbursements (in 2015 dollars) was just over $300 million.
-By 2014/15 these disbursements have declined to $177 million, a decline of 32% since 2005/06 ($259 million).
+Declining value of disbursements from Partnerships Branch These trends in disbursements for Partnerships for Development Innovation Branch are part of a longer trend of decline in the value of disbursements for CSOs (in 2015 dollars) from the Branch, whose mandate has been exclusively focused on CSO partnerships.
+Even in 2000/01 the value of these disbursements was just over $300 million.
+By 2014/15 these disbursements had declined in value to $177 million, a decline of 32% since 2005/06 ($259 million).
+But with the significant increase in 2015/16, the value of these disbursements has recovered to the level achieved in 2010/11 ($236 million).

 Numbers of CSOs supported by the Branch have sharply declined In 2000/01 the Branch provided support for 382 Canadian CSOs.
 An additional number (53) of international Foreign CSOs were also supported.
 By 2010/11 the number of Canadian CSOs supported had declined to 257 organizations.
-In 2014/15 a mere 132 Canadian organizations had a partnership with the Branch, a decline of of close to 50% over 5 years since 2010/11.
-These shifts in organizational priorities for GAC’s Partnerships Branch have had a profound impact on the long term financing for many Canadian CSOs, particularly for small and medium sized CSOs.
+In 2015/16 a mere 134 Canadian organizations had a partnership with the Branch, a decline of of close to 50% over 5 years since 2010/11.
+These shifts in organizational priorities for GAC’s Partnerships Branch have had a profound impact on the long term financing for many Canadian CSOs, particularly for small and medium sized CSOs (SMOs).
 The latter have been largely frozen out of GAC support, particularly since 2010/11 when then CIDA shifted to an exclusive call for proposal financing mechanism (see below).
+This trend for SMOs may be reversed in 2017/18 as GAC implements its $100 million special fund, over five years, dedicated to small and medium-sized Canadian organizations.

 Disbursements by the Branch for development awareness were also increasingly concentrated in a few organizations.
-By 2014/15, three-quarters of disbursements for development awareness went to the Provincial and Regional Councils and Volunteer Sending Organizations, leaving a mere 24% implemented by other CSOs.
-In 2010/11, 45% of disbursements were implemented by other CSOs beyond these institutions.
+By 2015/16, half of disbursements for development awareness went to the Provincial and Regional Councils and Volunteer Sending Organizations, leaving 48% implemented by other CSOs.
 [AidWatch Canada calculations based on GAC Historical Projects Dataset, various years]

 2.2 CSO Disbursements through Geographic Regional Bilateral Branches & Global Issues and Development Branch